TimRivoli/Stock-Price-Trade-Analyzer/README.md

 pip install pandas
 pip install matplotlib
 pip install tensorflow
-pip install TFANN
+pip install keras

-AWS install requirements with: python3 -m pip install numpy --upgrade python3 -m pip install pandas --upgrade python3 -m pip install tensorflow --upgrade python3 -m pip install TFANN --upgrade
+AWS install requirements with: python3 -m pip install numpy --upgrade python3 -m pip install pandas --upgrade python3 -m pip install tensorflow --upgrade python3 -m pip install keras --upgrade

 Note about using an AWS instance:  There is no GUI so I've added a switch to enable the Agg non-interactive back-end for matplotlib.
 Also, it can be difficult to access web sites from within AWS as some sites block hosted IP ranges and python response headers, so I've added a web-proxy option to get around this.
 We should bear in mind that the reason sites put these blocks in place is to avoid abuse of their services, so please be kind and don't abuse free services.